styx97/hf-fewshot/README.md

 ### Files required :
 For running a task, 4 additional files are required. [example_task](example_task) contains the setup for running a simple question answering task.
 A brief description of the 4 files is as follows :

-- `prompt.json` : Should contain prompts for generation.
+- A `prompt.json` should contain prompts for generation.
 Each prompt should be in the following format

     ```python
     {